King Manuel II of Portugal

 For several years, Manuel was involved with a French actress and dancer named Gaby Deslys.
 The two first met during Manuel’s visit to Paris in December 1909 and quickly began a relationship.
 Manuel showered her with expensive gifts, including a pearl necklace valued at $70,000.
 While their relationship was well-guarded in Portugal, it was greatly publicized elsewhere in Europe and the United States.
 They continued to see each other in London after Manuel’s exile, but the relationship ended in 1911 when she moved to New York.

-In exile, King Manuel continued to support efforts to restore the monarchy in Portugal, however, he insisted that it be done by legal means – through elections, and not by force.
+In exile, King Manuel continued to support efforts to restore the monarchy in Portugal.
+He insisted that this be done via legal means, through elections, and not by force.
 He continued to play a prominent role in the relationship between Portugal and the United Kingdom and maintained a close relationship with King George V. During World War I, he offered his services to the Allies in any way he could help and was given a post with the British Red Cross.
 At first, disappointed that he was not given a more prominent position, he soon threw himself into the job, organizing fund drives and visiting troops and hospitals on the front lines.
 He also helped to establish several medical facilities, both in France and England, to help support those wounded in the war.

-King Manuel photographed just hours before his death, July 2, 1932. source: Wikipedia
+King Manuel just hours before his death, on July 2, 1932. source: Wikipedia

-King Manuel II died quite unexpectedly on July 2, 1932, at Fulwell Lodge.
-With permission from the Portuguese government, his remains were returned to Lisbon on a British cruiser and were received at Commerce Square – the same place his father and brother had been assassinated 24 years earlier.
-The procession traveled to the Monastery of São Vicente de Fora where The King was interred in the Royal Pantheon of the House of Braganza.
+King Manuel II died unexpectedly on July 2, 1932, at Fulwell Lodge.
+With permission from the Portuguese government, his remains were returned to Lisbon on a British cruiser and were received at Commerce Square, the same place his father and brother had been assassinated 24 years earlier.
+The procession traveled to the Monastery of São Vicente de Fora where the former king was interred in the Royal Pantheon of the House of Braganza.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.